zuhayermahtab/zuhayermahtab/README.md

 - 👋 Hi, I’m @zuhayermahtab
-- 👀 I’mactiely looking for operations research, supply chain optimization and data science internships.
+- 👀 I’m actively looking for operations research, supply chain optimization and data science internships.
 - 🌱 I’m currently doing my Ph.D. in Industrial and Systems Engineering from University of Southern California.
 - 🔬 My research focuses on transportation systems optimization.
 - 📫 You can reach me at mahtab@usc(dot)edu.